 Learn Why Many Short Sales Fail

-Short sales often remind me of Elizabeth Barret Browning.
-How can a short sale fail?
-Let me count the ways.
+To paraphrase poet Elizabeth Barrett Browning, how can a short sale fail?
+Let us count the ways.
 A short sale can fail to the depth and breadth and height the soul of a nervous buyer can reach.
 It's normal to be fearful that a short sale will fail because you hear more about the short sales that don't close.

 But many short sales also close.
-I'd venture to guess that 2 out of every 3 attempted short sales do not fail; they close.
-The success rate can be that high.
+On average, two out of every three attempted short sales do not fail; they close.
 Your odds of closing a short sale greatly increase in direct proportion to the number of successful closings handled by the listing agent.